Project Overview

 The dragon’s movements are unstable.
 Its segmented body bends awkwardly, becoming less proud and more like a monster.
 There is no narrative climax.
 No transformation is complete.
 The cycle starts again.

 The time of this exhibition is cyclical and nonlinear.
-The lack of a fixed starting point reinforces the concept that cultural expectations are inheritance rather than choice.
+The lack of a fixed starting point reinforces the concept that cultural expectations are inherited rather than chosen.

 Engaging with moving image exhibition theory, particularly the writings of Erika Balsom, this project imagines the exhibition space as a temporal architecture rather than a static display.